 Things I Wish I Knew Before Attending Albuquerque International Balloon Fiesta:

 To be honest, I knew nothing about hot air balloons before Balloon Fiesta beyond that they’re highly photogenic.
-If you want to go for a ride, unlike other activities where you can simply signup and pay, ballooning is less straightforward.
+If you want to go for a ride at the festival, unlike other activities where you can simply signup and pay, ballooning is less straightforward.
 It’s a puzzle based on the combined weight of the passengers.
 Some baskets can carry 2-4 passengers, while bigger commercial hot air balloon operations can hold 12-14 people.
 It simply depends on your timing and a bit of luck.
 In fact, you may have better luck seeing Albuquerque from the sky on a random non-festival weekend.

 The feeling is most similar to sailing.
 There’s no way to actually steer a balloon left or right.
 You simply use the wind to guide you and the amount of fuel to control your ascent and descent.
 Finding a landing spot is particularly challenging, and you may very well end up in someone’s backyard (hopefully not one with dogs and horses).
 The ride is super smooth.
 There are no bumps or real wind gusts.
 The only minor concern was my hair, which felt like it was going to burn off when we turned up the fuel.